 Prizes

-This page is a space for creative writing opportunities created by the AAWP and our partners.
+This page presents creative writing opportunities created by the AAWP and our partners.

-For more, non-AAWP, prizes and activities, see the News thread.
+More, non-AAWP, prizes and activities can be found on the News thread.

 AAWP/SPINELESS WONDERS NOVELLA PRIZE